Systems-and-Toolchains-Fall-2024/course-project-FIFA-regression-model/README.md

 - Defined function `display_popular_nation()` to illustract the most popular nationality in the dataset for each year
   - input: nothing
   - output: list of popular nationality for each year

+## Prediction target: value_eur

+  **Preprocessing**

+- player_position,club_name,preferred_foot -> one-hot
+- club_contract_valid_until - club_joined -> contact time period
+- work_rate -> split into attacking / defensive and change to (1-low,2-medium,3-high)

+- drop these columns
+sofifa_id
+player_url
+short_name
+long_name
+club_postion
+dob
+club_team_id
+leuage_name
+club_jersey_number
+club_loaned_from
+nationality_id
+nationality_name
+nationality_team_id
+nation_position
+nation_jersey_name:
+body_type -> has height&weight
+real_face
+release_clause_eur
+player_tags
+player_traits
+ls: player that is playing as LS
+st: player that is playing as ST
+rs: player that is playing as RS
+lw: player that is playing as LW
+lf: player that is playing as LF
+cf: player that is playing as CF
+rf: player that is playing as RF
+rw: player that is playing as RW
+lam: player that is playing as LAM
+cam: player that is playing as CAM
+ram: player that is playing as RAM
+lm: player that is playing as LM
+lcm: player that is playing as LCM
+cm: player that is playing as CM
+rcm: player that is playing as RCM
+rm: player that is playing as RM
+lwb: player that is playing as LWB
+ldm: player that is playing as LDM
+cdm: player that is playing as CDM
+rdm: player that is playing as RDM
+rwb: player that is playing as RWB
+lb: player that is playing as LB
+lcb: player that is playing as LCB
+cb: player that is playing as CB
+rcb: player that is playing as RCB
+rb: player that is playing as RB
+gk: player that is playing as GK player_face_url cub_logo_url club_flag_url nation_logo_url
+nation_flag_url